akankshakukhraniya/CancerData-Analysis-FinalProject/README.md

 ## Data

-Data was obtained through the website Kaggle containing different data sets on csv files.
+Data was obtained through the website Kaggle, Wisconsin containing different data sets on csv files.
+CDC Data - not open source, in millions.

 ## Database Creation